DiamondLightSource/malcolmjs/docs/source/userguide/creating_a_new_design.rst

 In case of submission failure a red error icon is displayed next to the modified Attribute.

+.. _exporting_attributes_:

 Exporting Attributes
 ^^^^^^^^^^^^^^^^^^^^

-If your `design_` consists of multiple `Layouts <layout_>` each Layout is represented by a `parent_block_`.
-While Parent Blocks can be linked together logically via `Source Ports <source_port_>` and `Sink Ports <sink_port_>` representing the *interface* between the Layouts they define it may be an underlying attribute within a Child Block of a layout that influences the overall behaviour of a Block to which its own Parent Block is linked.
+If your `design_` consists of multiple `layouts <layout_>` each Layout is represented by a `parent_block_`.
+While Parent Blocks can be linked together logically via `Source Ports <source_port_>` and `Sink Ports <sink_port_>` it may be an underlying attribute within a Child Block of the layout that influences the behaviour of the overall Parent Block

-The User Interface view presents a heirarchical view of the overall System Design and where such relationships exist it is not possible to monitor this relationship by default, meaning the influence of the underlying Attribute on a linked Parent Block cannot be monitored.
-To mitigate this scenario every Parent Block provides the option to **Export** one or more Attributes from its underlying Layout for direct monitoring within the Parent Block itself even if the Parent Block does not natively support that Attribute.
+The User Interface view presents a heirarchical view of the overall System Design and where such relationships exist it is not possible to monitor this relationship by default, meaning the influence of the underlying Attribute on a Parent Block cannot be monitored directly.
+To mitigate this scenario every Parent Block provides the option to **Export** one or more Attributes from the Child Blocks within it to the Parent Block itself so they are displayed within the Parent Blocl.
 In doing so it becomes possible to monitor, and potentially utilise, crucial Attributes implemented deep within a Design at increasingly abstracted levels of detail.

 To specify an Attribute for export:

     #.
 Identify the Attribute you wish to monitor outside the current layout level within the overall Deisgn.
 Note its source (in the format ``BlockName.Attribute``).
     #.
 Within the Parent Block describing the Layout select the 'View' option associated with the 'Exports' Attribute.
     #.
 When the Export Table is displayed select the first available blank row.
 If no blank rows are available select the option to add a new row.
     #.
-In the 'Source' column select the drop-down menu option and find the Attribute you wish to export ni the list of Attributes available.
+In the 'Source' column select the drop-down menu option and find the Attribute you wish to export in the list of Attributes available.
     #.
 In the 'Export' column enter the name of the Attribute as you would like it to appear when exported to its Parent Block.
+Leave the 'Export' field blank to display the default name of the Attribute.
+Manually specified display names must be specified in *camelCase* format to ensure consistency when processing content for display.

+Once successfully exported the Attribure appears directly within the Parent Block in the left-hand panel of the User Interface.

 Previously specified Attributes can be edited at any time within the Export Table following a similar process.